voschezang/coding-handbook/collaboration/alignment.md

 - Narrative.
 A captivating story that covers:
   - The **value proposition**.
 Taking into account value for customers or partners.
   - The **capabilities** necessary to deliver the value proposition.

+## Conflicts

+Velicity conflicts.
+Worries that the project is going too slowly.

+- Solution: vizualize progress.
+This allows all parties to agree on the progress.
+The discussion can then move on to e.g. feasibility.

+Priority conflicts.
+Disagreement about the order of work.
+Steps:

+1. Explain the policies (values) that guide priority
+2. Then explain prioritized items
+3. Then relate this to the conflicts
+4. Then, re-evaluate your policies (values)

+Note: policies are often not explicit.
+Values is a more natural and informal alternative